python-can-define-radio/sdr-course/classroom_activities/025-Beginnings.md

 - When you are searching for blocks, there are odd behaviors if you have a block selected.
   - Solution: Be extra careful to deselect blocks before searching.
   - Solution (alternate): always press Ctrl+F before typing.
-- When editting the "Properties" of a block (Access these by double-clicking or right-clicking the block):
+- When editing the "Properties" of a block (Access these by double-clicking or right-clicking the block):
   - When you scroll, you may accidentally scroll above the arrow of a drop-down menu, which changes the contents.
     - Solution: Scroll with your cursor on the left side of the window.
   - The `Apply` button is buggy: it will sometimes NOT apply the changes, such as if you use it twice in a row.